 3 – Representative prices throughout the Western US and Canada.
 Take note of the extraordinary spot prices experienced at the BC-Washington State border in the last few days.
 Unusual cold in the entire region, the continued reduction in southbound capacity from production regions in BC and a limitation on withdrawals of gas from the Jackson Prairie storage facility in Oregon (compression outage) have combined to make the demand island of Oregon and Washington susceptible to some of the highest prices ever observed.

 4 – Natural gas in storage through the week ending February 22nd, 2019

 Click image to enlarge

-5 – Precipitation deviation from normal forecast for upcoming December-January-February
+5 – Temperature forecast departure from normal for March 2019

 Click image to enlarge

-6 – Chart showing the price differential between Wyoming sweet crude oil as reported to the Energy Information Administration (EIA) and the corresponding monthly average NYMEX WTI crude oil futures prompt month contract through June 2018.
-Owing to reporting delays in the collection of data on crude oil purchases by the EIA, the data is only available on a three to four month lag.
+7 – Price differential between Wyoming sweet crude oil as reported to the Energy Information Administration (EIA) and the corresponding monthly average NYMEX WTI crude oil futures prompt month contract through November 2018.
+Owing to reporting delays in the collection of data on crude oil purchases by the EIA, the data is only available on a three to four-month lag